rahul-gharat/dronahq-docs/docs/binding-data/data-queries/automation.md

 ### Variables

-- `Automation Value:` Select the automation you wish to use.
+- `Automation Value:` Select the automation you wish to use from the dropdown.
 <figure>
   <Thumbnail src="/img/data-queries/automation-variable.png" alt="Automation Variable" />
   <figcaption align = "center"><i>Automation Variable</i></figcaption>
 </figure>

 :::note
-You can click on refresh button on the top right corner to load new automations
+You can click on refresh button on the top right corner to load new automations in the dropdown.
 :::